Capabilities

 Carnivore (DCS-1000)

-The Federal Bureau of Investigation's 1997-2005 packet-capture system for the substantive interception of email and other internet communications under court-ordered electronic-surveillance authority.
-Operationally deployed at internet service providers' institutional infrastructure under court orders compelling provider cooperation; substantively retired in approximately 2005 in favour of commercial-off-the-shelf packet-capture replacements.
-The principal pre-Snowden institutional documented case of US law-enforcement internet-traffic-interception capability.
+The Federal Bureau of Investigation's 1997-2005 packet-capture system for the interception of email and other internet communications under court-ordered electronic-surveillance authority.
+Operationally deployed at internet service providers' infrastructure under court orders compelling provider cooperation; retired in approximately 2005 in favour of commercial-off-the-shelf packet-capture replacements.
+The principal pre-Snowden documented case of US law-enforcement internet-traffic-interception capability.

 SIM Swapping